Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-99.md

-# FEW 2.9 Advanced queries
+# ACS 4390 - Advanced queries

 More ideas: